What is the best dehumidifier ?

 Which dehumidifier is the best

-- Ideal for 3 bed semi detached houses and terraced properties, the Ecoair DD122FW MK 5 is a top favorite of mine.
-The list of features on this model is phenomenal, I’ve had fantastic feedback on it and it’s currently my best dehumidifier recommendation.
-Here is the user manual in PDF format if you want to take a peek.
-It does replace my previous recommendation of the Ecoair DD122FW Classic, which is now a few pounds cheaper for those on a budget.
+- Ideal for 3 bed semi detached houses and terraced properties, the desiccant Ecoair DD128 is a more modern version of the classic workhorse the DD122FW MK 5 .
+The list of features on these whisper quiet models is superb, I’ve had fantastic reliable feedback on both of these models.
+With only a few pounds between the two, I’d go for the DD128.
+Here is the DD128 user manual and the DD122MK5 user manual in PDF format if you want to take a peek.

-- A slightly cheaper choice in the excellent Ecoair range is the DD12FW Simple and as the name suggests is very simple to use, but also quiet and effective like the MK5 above.
+- A slightly cheaper choice in the excellent Ecoair range is the DD12FW Simple and as the name suggests it’s very simple to use, but also very quiet and effective like the above.

 Actually this isn’t so much a specific dehumidifier as a method of buying.
 I have literally lost count now of the number of people that wander into a DIY chain or large over the counter tool company and panic buy what they offer.
 Don’t.
 Often the dehumidifiers are overpriced, poor quality, or too small.
 Many is the time that a customer or tenant with damp problems, will say to me after I point out their roof leak is actually condensation, “well I have a dehumidifier”.
 Then wheel out some god awful cheap waste of space on wheels that simply won’t do the job.